 Whether you're a long-time resident of the city or you're just in town for the summer and looking for a luxurious way to beat the heat, planning a beach getaway to the Hamptons from New York City is surprisingly easy—if not a little expensive, depending on what you do.

-Whether you’re a seasoned visitor with a three-month house share or a stranger to this distant, dreamlike realm sprinkled with wide swaths of beaches and celebrity mansions, the Hamptons is a fun and relaxing scene accessible to anyone and everyone, especially those of us based here in Manhattan.
+Whether you’re a seasoned visitor with a three-month house share or a stranger to this distant, dreamlike realm sprinkled with wide swaths of beaches and celebrity mansions, the Hamptons is a fun and relaxing scene accessible to anyone and everyone, especially for those of us based in Manhattan.

 Getting from NYC to the Hamptons

 If you opt to drive, keep in mind that parking permits are required to park at many beaches in the Hamptons.
 Where applicable, you must display a valid village parking permit on your vehicle during the height of beach season.
 If you're looking to take a cheap day trip from the city, Ocean Road Beach has relatively inexpensive parking and a diverse crowd.